apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/rule-definition/encrypt/create-encrypt-rule.en.md

 ### Supplement

-- `PLAIN` specifies the plain column, `CIPHER` specifies the cipher column, `ASSISTED_QUERY_COLUMN` specifies the assisted query column，`LIKE_QUERY_COLUMN` specifies the like query column
+- `PLAIN` specifies the plain column, `CIPHER` specifies the cipher column, `ASSISTED_QUERY_COLUMN` specifies the assisted query column，`LIKE_QUERY_COLUMN` specifies the like query column;
-- `encryptAlgorithmType` specifies the encryption algorithm type, please refer to [Encryption Algorithm](/en/user-manual/common-config/builtin-algorithm/encrypt/)
+- `encryptAlgorithmType` specifies the encryption algorithm type, please refer to [Encryption Algorithm](/en/user-manual/common-config/builtin-algorithm/encrypt/);
-- Duplicate `ruleName` will not be created
+- Duplicate `ruleName` will not be created;
+- `ifNotExists` clause used for avoid `Duplicate encrypt rule` error.

 ### Example